edmundpf/robinhood_yolo/README.md

 	* Deprecated stop_loss and stop_loss_sim from CLI
 	* Moved config data location from ~/node_json_db/ > ~/.json_config/robinhood/
 	* Cut down package size with by replacing lodash/uuid with only necessary sub-modules
+* v0.5.0
+	* consume: false now returns data as object instead of data.results and pagination info
 ## Contributing
 * To contribute, please submit a pull request!
 * If making changes to the API, run `npm run test` and confirm all tests are working